top of page

 • the agency intends to continue to utilize the property for at least the useful life of the assets to be funded.

-8. Grant requests should demonstrate that the agency will make its best efforts to complete the project in a cost effective way, including obtaining competing bids where appropriate.
-If a grant is approved for a construction project, there may be restrictions as to when funds will be released as defined in the grant letter.
+8. Grant requests should demonstrate that the agency will make its best efforts to complete the project in a cost-effective way, including obtaining two competing bids where appropriate.
+If a grant is approved for a construction or other long-term project, funding may be provided in several tranches as set forth in the grant documents approving the project.

-12. Funding commitments are generally made on a year to year basis, with the amount of any grant based on need and funds available.
+11. Funding commitments are generally made on a year-to-year basis, with the amount of any grant based on need and funds available.

 bottom of page